Getting School Transcripts (When You Owe Money to the School)

 Do I Have Any Rights to My School Transcripts?

-While FERPA allows you to review your transcripts, you may not be able to obtain the “official transcripts'' from your school until you resolve the financial situation.
-You usually need to provide official transcripts when you transfer to a new school, apply to a graduate program, or apply for a professional license from a licensing agency.
+Current and former college students usually need to provide official transcripts when they transfer to a new school, apply to a graduate program, or apply for a professional license from a licensing agency.
 Some employers may also request to see your official transcripts.

 Note that FERPA applies to any schools that receive federal funds, which may include public colleges, private colleges, state universities, and community colleges.